DarkAtra/bfme2-patcher/README.md

 - **Update-Builder**:
   The Update-Builder is an application that makes it easy to create a `version.json`.
 The updater needs this file to calculate differences between client and server.
 This file contains the checksums, size specifications, paths and timestamps of the individual files.
+- **Map-Builder**:
+  The Map-Builder is an application that helps with building the `!map.big` archive.
+It takes all the necessary files for each map, generates the `mapcache.ini` and creates the final big archive.
+- **Map-Compressor**:
+  The Map-Compressor is an application that compresses all maps in a given folder using the `deflate` compression format.
 - **Mod-Builder**:
   The Mod-Builder is an application that helps with bundling a new version of the mod.
 It basically takes the necessary files and puts them in dedicated big archives for release.